ahsanshakil-baust/postApp-Frontend/README.md

 ### Process

-First you have to signup then will get the access to make a new post.
+First you have to signup then will get the access to make a new post, Update, Delete.
 Any user can make a comment with their name , email and comment